 • Do not oversimplify the process of recovery.

-When to Seek Professional Support for an Eating Disorder
+Knowing When to Seek Professional Support While Supporting a Child with an Eating Disorder

 parents supporting a child with an eating disorder.